1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Nausea or lower back pain

-• Excess swallowed air or carbonated beverages
+• Too much swallowed [air] or carbonated drinks.

 Treatment